khoramian/Pentago-with-Deep-Reinforcement-Learning/README.md

 ```

 ## Uninstallation
-To remove the entire package just enter the following commands:
+Use following command to remove the entire package:

 ```bash
 sudo pip3 uninstall gym-pentago